petrbouchal/pragr/README.md

 Currently, it makes Prague raster geodata accessible for use in R via 📦 `ggplot2`.

+It also provides a set of utilities and shortcuts for making handling data about Prague easier.

 ## Installation

 You can install the current version of `pragr` from GitHub with: